 He is regularly invited as a visiting lecturer by the Italian High School for the Judiciary and has given lectures and conferences at several international institutions, such as the Max-Planck-Institut für ausländisches und internationales Strafrecht in Freiburg, the Collège de France in Paris, the Universidad Nacional Autónoma de México (UNAM), the Universitat de Barcelona.
 Since 2010 he regularly teaches at a master in criminal law at the Centro de Estudios de Derecho Penal of the Universidad de Talca in Santiago (Chile).

 He is member of several international research projects, among which a project funded by the EU on harmonisation of sanctions within the European legal space, directed by Prof. Satzger of Munich University.
 He is Editor-in-Chief of the on line law journal “Diritto penale contemporaneo-Rivista trimestrale”.

 Human Rights and Criminal Law – Impact of EU and International Law on Criminal Law – Justification and Excuses – Crimes against the Person – Medical Law – Euthanasia – Organised Crime and Terrorism – Corruption

-He is the author of two monographs on necessity (2000) and the concept of violence in criminal law (2002), and the co-author of another book about crimes against liberty (2015).
+He is the author of three monographs on necessity (2000), the concept of violence in criminal law (2002), and the proportionality principle (2021), and the co-author of another book about crimes against liberty (2015).
 He is co-editor of six books on organised crime, recent criminal law reforms, Europe and criminal justice, anti-terrorism laws.
 He has published more than 140 papers.
 For a complete list of his publications, see the personal page and CV.